harel-coffee/cancer_classification-auto/README.md

-# Designing and Evaluating Deep Learning Methods for Cancer Classification on Gene Expression Data
+# Machine Learning and Deep Learning for cancer classification

+In this repository we provide a set of experiments evaluating the ability of ML and DL methods to predict phenotype features from the gene expression profiles.

+## Citation

-Repository with the code of the implemented methods described in the CIBB 2018 paper *Designing and Evaluating Deep Learning Methods for Cancer Classification on Gene Expression Data*.
+- *Designing and Evaluating Deep Learning Methods for Cancer Classification on Gene Expression Data* (Presented at CIBB 2018, To be printed)